alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 # User journeys and pain points

+## Contents

+[Add contents here]

+## Using these explorations

-> Each section below outlines how to build an exploration that answers a specific content question.
+Each section below outlines how to build an exploration that answers a specific content question.

->
-> Add dimensions and metrics into the Settings column in the order specified.
+Add dimensions and metrics into the Settings column in the order specified.
 Unless otherwise stated, leave all other settings at their default values.

-<div data-page-toc></div>

-By combining the explorations below, you can build an understanding of:

-- where users arrive from
-- how they move through a site or service
-- which pages they visit next
-- where users drop off in multi-step journeys
-- how long journeys take to complete
-- how many sessions are typically required to reach completion

 ## Where are users coming from?